Epic plans to bring full Rocket League game to mobile

-San Francisco, May 6 (IANS) Epic Games is reportedly planning to bring the full version of Rocket League to mobile, with a beta potentially kicking off in the second quarter of 2021.
+San Francisco: Epic Games is reportedly planning to bring the full version of Rocket League to mobile, with a beta potentially kicking off in the second quarter of 2021.

 The upcoming release is not to be confused with Rocket League Sideswipe, which is coming to iOS and Android later this year, XDA Developers reported.